Azada (video game): Reception

-Azada was nominated in the Downloadable Game of the Year category, for the Interactive Achievement Awards 2008.
+Azada was nominated in the Downloadable Game of the Year category during the 11th Annual Interactive Achievement Awards.

 Sequels

 Big Fish Studios released a sequel to the game, Azada: Ancient Magic in 2008.
 In 2011, Azada: In Libro was released, which made few changes to the gameplay.
 Libro was followed up by Azada: Elementa, where the threat of Titus's uncle has to be destroyed once and for all.